Welcome From the Board of Directors

 He practices in areas of general practice, commercial litigation, professional negligence, environmental and toxic torts, construction law, trucking/transportation defense, products liability, and employment litigation.

-Cooper received the Order of the Palmetto from Governor Nikki Haley in 2011 and was named a S.C.
-Ambassador for Economic Development by Anderson County in 2012.
+Cooper received the Order of the Palmetto from Governor Nikki Haley in 2011 and was named a SC Ambassador for Economic Development by Anderson County in 2012.
 Cooper is the 2009 recipient of the prestigious Riley Institute at Furman University Wilkins Award and received many other legislative awards over his career.

 During his time in the South Carolina House of Representatives, Cooper was an influential voice for his constituents and for all of the people of South Carolina.
 In 2005, he was elected by his fellow representatives to serve as chair of the House Ways and Means Committee, a position he held until 2011.
 In that role, Cooper managed the House version of the State budget and served as a member of the State Budget and Control Board.
 As chairman of the House Ways and Means Committee, Cooper served on the Joint Bond Review Committee, which reviews and approves permanent State improvement projects.
-Cooper was a member of the State Agency Restructuring Study Committee that studied ways to streamline state government in an effort to better utilize taxpayer dollars.
-Prior to his service on the Ways and Means Committee, he served as a member of the House Medical, Military and Municipal Affairs Committee and the Education and Public Works Committee.
+Cooper was a member of the State Agency Restructuring Study Committee, which studied ways to streamline state government in an effort to better utilize taxpayer dollars.
+Prior to his service on the Ways and Means Committee, he served as a member of the House Medical, Military, and Municipal Affairs Committee and the Education and Public Works Committee.

-Cooper lives in Piedmont with his wife Melissa “Missy” and their two children, Leanne and Daniel.
+Cooper lives in Piedmont with his wife, Melissa “Missy,” and their two children, Leanne and Daniel.

 Mr. Dalton is the retired president and CEO of Blue Ridge Electric Cooperative.
-He has served on many local boards throughout his career, including Better Business Bureau of the Foothills, Upstate Alliance of South Carolina, the Greenville Chamber of Commerce, IPTAY, the Clemson University Foundation, the South Carolina Chamber of Commerce, Innovate Anderson, the Peace Center, and the South Carolina Department of Transportation Commission.
+He served on many local boards throughout his career, including Better Business Bureau of the Foothills, Upstate Alliance of South Carolina, Greenville Chamber of Commerce, IPTAY, the Clemson University Foundation, the South Carolina Chamber of Commerce, Innovate Anderson, the Peace Center, and the South Carolina Department of Transportation Commission.
 He is a current member of the Upstate Heart Ball Executive Leadership Team and Chairman of the Upstate Board of Directors for the American Heart Association.
 Mr. Dalton is a graduate of Clemson University and resides in Greenville with his wife.
 He has three children and three grandchildren.

 He ran the DeMint Group until 1998, when he was elected as a Republican to the first of three terms in the U.S. House of Representatives.
 DeMint kept his promise to serve only three two-year terms in the House.
 His reputation as one of Washington’s most principled conservative leaders grew after his election to the U.S. Senate in 2004, the 55th to serve from South Carolina.

 At present, she holds leadership roles with numerous Upstate charitable organizations.
-She has served on the Upstate Forever Board of Directors since 2005, formerly serving as Board Secretary.
+She served on the Upstate Forever Board of Directors since 2005, formerly serving as Board Secretary.
 She serves on the boards of the Charles Lea Foundation, which she founded in 1986; the Cancer Association of Spartanburg and Cherokee Counties, Inc.; Spartanburg Methodist College; Storm Eye Institute of the Medical University of South Carolina; and Mary Black School of Nursing Advisory Board of USC Upstate.
 In addition, she is a Governor of the Piedmont Club, as well as a founder and co-chair of the Executive Guild of the Hope Center for Children.

-Tee Hooper, the current board chairman and co-owner of FGP International Inc., which deals with executive search, staffing, and HR Consulting, serves as a board member of Southern First Bank and Verdae Development Inc. He has served as board chairman, co-owner, and CEO of Sign Crafters USA, a sign manufacturing and service company, from 2006 to 2016; board chairman, co-owner, and CEO of General Wholesale Distributors, a Trane HVAC distributor of residential and light commercial equipment in South Carolina, from 2006 to 2013; CEO of Profit Lab, a telecom expense management company, sold to Cass Information Systems, from 2002 to 2006; southeast regional president of IKON Office Products, 1993 to 2001; president of Modern Office Machines, MOM, sold to IKON Office Products, from 1983 to 1993; and general partner of Reedy River Ventures, a “Small Business Investment Company” that made venture capital investments, from 1980 to 1984.
+Tee Hooper, the current board chairman and co-owner of FGP International, Inc., which deals with executive search, staffing, and HR Consulting, serves as a board member of Southern First Bank and Verdae Development, Inc. He has served as board chairman, co-owner, and CEO of Sign Crafters USA, a sign manufacturing and service company, from 2006 to 2016; board chairman, co-owner, and CEO of General Wholesale Distributors, a Trane HVAC distributor of residential and light commercial equipment in South Carolina, from 2006 to 2013; CEO of Profit Lab, a telecom expense management company, sold to Cass Information Systems, from 2002 to 2006; southeast regional president of IKON Office Products, 1993 to 2001; president of Modern Office Machines, MOM, sold to IKON Office Products, from 1983 to 1993; and general partner of Reedy River Ventures, a “Small Business Investment Company,” which made venture capital investments, from 1980 to 1984.

 Tee was awarded the Order of the Palmetto, the highest civilian honor given in South Carolina, in 2009 for his efforts in reforming the Department of Transportation, where he was chairman from 2003 to 2008, appointed by Governor Sanford.